 This does the following:

-3. Defines the base path for the API calls this class will be making.
+instance I can use for logging anything helpful. - Defines the base path for the API calls this class will be making.

-4. Creates the new Java 11 HttpClient this class will be using, including a timeout and a custom Executor.
-That part is probably superfluous but whatever.
+- Creates the new Java 11 HttpClient this class will be using, including a timeout and a custom

-7. A helper interface to grab the API endpoints for each of the resources I care about.
+that I will use to serialize the model objects the API will provide. - A helper interface to grab the API endpoints for each of the resources I care about.

 Now it is time for some helper methods.
-I am going to be making requests the API and parsing the results, and I want to do it asynchronously.
-To do that, I will define a function that will make an arbitrary call to the API endpoint and use the sendAsync functionality of the client.
-Then I will bind a response handler to the resulting CompletableFuture and Bob’s your uncle:
+I am going to be making requests the API and parsing the results, and I want to do

 private <T> CompletableFuture<T> executeRequest(URI uri, Class<T> responseClass) {